 Broken Coast is part of the Tilray network and are based in Duncan, BC with a focus on growing small batches in single room warehouses.

-Unfortunately their website did not have Platinum Garlic listed which makes me think it’s possibly a one-off cultivar or brand new.
+Unfortunately Broken Coast Platinum Garlic wasn’t listed on their website which makes me think it’s possibly a one-off cultivar or brand new.
 Regardless it should be interesting to see if this hybrid strain (which is a cross between the popular GMO and Platinum cultivars) compares well to similar flowers like Garlic Jelly or GMO Cookies.

 Smell